Photo and cupcake decorating author: Make.Bake.Celebrate

 - Get up and MOVE!
 Just 20 minutes of light activity like walking or playing catch outside right after a meal helps push the sugar from the meal into working muscle bringing insulin levels down.
 It’s this same insulin that makes you feel so sluggish after you eat a heavy meal!

-Even though moving the last thing you feel like doing, it’s the best thing you can do to help you feel like doing anything else for the rest of the day; like playing games, digging through old pictures, and making new family memories- yea, all those things the holidays are really about.
+Even though moving is the last thing you feel like doing, it’s the best thing you can do to help you feel like doing anything else for the rest of the day; like playing games, digging through old pictures, and making new family memories- yea, all those things the holidays are really about.

 As for those constant supply of left-overs; just don’t make as much.
 Allow each family member to pick their ‘must-have’ at the table and limit other dishes (less work for you!).
 And buy smaller amounts of the items you do have.
 Engage your family and talk with them about why you don’t need more and use it as an opportunity to make a donation to a food bank or shelter (maybe for each item you don’t make – or make less of – you, as a family, agree you will donate $5).